1983

 2012

 The band reforms for the Celtic Connections festival in January and the Darvel Music Festival in May.
-The line up for both gigs is: Steven Lindsay (vocals, guitar), Brian
+The lineup for both gigs is: Steven Lindsay (vocals, guitar), Brian

 McFie (guitar), Raymond Docherty (bass), Allan Dumbreck (keyboards), and Ross McFarlane (drums).